 - 35. The firm shall establish a monitoring and remediation process to: (Ref: Para.
-A138) - (a) Provide relevant, reliable and timely information about the design, implementation and operation of the system of quality management. - (b) Take appropriate actions to respond to identified deficiencies such that deficiencies are remediated on a timely basis. - 35D-1.
-For audits of financial statements, the auditor or audit firm shall monitor and evaluate the adequacy and effectiveness of the auditor or audit firm's systems, internal quality control mechanisms and arrangements established in accordance with this ISQM (Ireland) and take appropriate measures to address any deficiencies.
+A138) - (a) Provide relevant, reliable and timely information about the design, implementation and operation of the system of quality management. - (b) Take appropriate actions to respond to identified deficiencies such that deficiencies are remediated on a timely basis.

-In Ireland, the competent authority designated by law is IAASA or the recognized accountancy body authorized to perform Part 27 functions, as applicable.
+&lt;sup>4j In Ireland, the competent authority designated by law is IAASA or the recognized accountancy body authorized to perform Part 27 functions, as applicable.

-4k Regulation (EU) No 537/2014 of the European Parliament and of the Council of 16 April 2014.
+Regulation (EU) No 537/2014 of the European Parliament and of the Council of 16 April 2014.